kdblocher/bridge/ONE_NT_EXAMPLE.md

   * 3N: 11+

 ## Eliminating Duplicate Bids
   Now consider the hand &spades;AT872, &hearts;K2, &diams;QT4, &clubs;J94.
 Since the hand has 4 or more spades and 9 or more high card points, it falls under a 2C response.
 Since it has 5 spades, it also falls under the 2H transfer response.
 But it also would fall under the 2NT invitational bid as well.
 Clearly such a hand has bidding exclusions.
 In other words, you would choose to transfer the hand as your first choice of bids.
 Given that, the 2N bid must be more precisely defined, as well as the 2C Stayman response.
 So we will clarify the 2C bid to be exactly 4 in one of the majors.
+Both the 2N and 3N bid must have at most three cards in either major.
 Our first attempt might looking something like this:

   * 1NT: 15-17 BAL
     * 2C: 9+ (4=H or 4=S)
     * 2D: 5+H
     * 2H: 5+S
-    * 2N: 9-10 4-S 4-H
+    * 2N: 9-10 3-S 3-H
-    * 3N: 11+ 4-S 4-H
+    * 3N: 11+ 3-S 3-H

   ## What About Hnads That Are 5-4 in the Majors?